unmannedlab/Colosseum/docs/px4_multi_vehicle.md

     ```
     You can add more than two vehicles but you will need to make sure you adjust the TCP port for each (ie: vehicle 3's port would be `4562` and so on..) and adjust the spawn point.

-4. Now run your Unreal AirSim environment and it should connect to SITL PX4 via TCP.
+4. Now run your Unreal Colosseum environment and it should connect to SITL PX4 via TCP.
 If you are running the instances with the [PX4 console visible](px4_multi_vehicle.md#Starting-sitl-instances-with-px4-console), you should see a bunch of messages from each SITL PX4 window.
-Specifically, the following messages tell you that AirSim is connected properly and GPS fusion is stable:
+Specifically, the following messages tell you that Colosseum is connected properly and GPS fusion is stable:
     ```
     INFO  [simulator] Simulator connected on UDP port 14560 INFO  [mavlink] partner IP: 127.0.0.1